Genome editing: Multiplex Automated Genomic Engineering (MAGE)

 Synthetic DNA is repeatedly introduced at multiple targeted areas of the chromosome and/or loci and then is replicated producing cells with/without mutations.

-The methods for scientists and researchers wanting to study genomic diversity and all possible associated phenotypes were very slow, expensive, and inefficient.
-Prior to this new revolution, researchers would have to do single-gene manipulations and tweak the genome one little section at a time, observe the phenotype, and start the process over with a different single-gene manipulation.
-Therefore, researchers at the Wyss Institute at Harvard University designed the MAGE, a powerful technology that improves the process of in vivo genome editing.
-It allows for quick and efficient manipulations of a genome, all happening in a machine small enough to put on top of a small kitchen table.
+The conventional approach to studying genomic diversity—modifying one gene, observing the result, and repeating the process—can be slow, expensive, and inefficient.
+Researchers at the Wyss Institute at Harvard University designed the MAGE system to address these concerns.
+It allows for quick and efficient manipulations of a genome, in a machine small enough to put on top of a small kitchen table.
 Those mutations combine with the variation that naturally occurs during cell mitosis creating billions of cellular mutations.

 Chemically combined, synthetic single-stranded DNA (ssDNA) and a pool of oligonucleotides are introduced at targeted areas of the cell, thereby creating genetic modifications.
 The cyclical process involves transformation of ssDNA (by electroporation) followed by outgrowth, during which bacteriophage homologous recombination proteins mediate annealing of ssDNAs to their genomic targets.
 Experiments targeting selective phenotypic markers are screened and identified by plating the cells on differential medias.
 Each cycle ultimately takes 2.5 hours to process, with additional time required to grow isogenic cultures and characterize mutations.
 By iteratively introducing libraries of mutagenic ssDNAs targeting multiple sites, MAGE can generate combinatorial genetic diversity in a cell population.
 There can be up to 50 genome edits, from single nucleotide base pairs to whole genome or gene networks simultaneously with results in a matter of days.

 MAGE experiments can be divided into three classes, characterized by varying degrees of scale and complexity: (i) many target sites, single genetic mutations; (ii) single target site, many genetic mutations; and (iii) many target sites, many genetic mutations.
 An example of class three was reflected in 2009, where Church and colleagues were able to program Escherichia coli to produce five times the normal amount of lycopene, an antioxidant normally found in tomato seeds and linked to anti-cancer properties.
 They applied MAGE to optimize the 1-deoxy-D-xylulose 5-phosphate (DXP) metabolic pathway in Escherichia coli to overproduce isoprenoid lycopene.
 It took them about 3 days and just over $1,000 in materials.
 The ease, speed, and cost efficiency in which MAGE can alter genomes can transform how industries approach the manufacturing and production of important compounds in the bioengineering, bioenergy, biomedical engineering, synthetic biology, pharmaceutical, agricultural, and chemical industries.